 No second chances: 11% of consumers have switched to a competitor after just one attempt to resolve a problem.

-One in ten consumers will take their business elsewhere if they don’t get a satisfactory response to a complaint or query the first time it is raised, latest research by Censuswide commissioned by Netcall has shown.
+One in ten consumers will take their business elsewhere if they don’t get a satisfactory response to a complaint or query the first time it is raised, research by Censuswide commissioned by Netcall has shown.

 While 50% of people will keep going until a problem is resolved, 43% will immediately escalate the issue to a manager and 39% will try a different method of getting in touch.